 Capoeira CDO Hawaii

 Established in 2006, Capoeira Cordão de Ouro Hawaii (CDO Hawaii) is an official branch of the Capoeira Cordão de Ouro Association from São Paulo.
-Lead by Instutor Bala and supervised by Contra-mestre Duas Duzias (Viçosa, Minas Gerais), CDO Hawaii has been actively promoting and showcasing not only Capoeira, but also the other Afro-Brazilian art forms such as Maculele, Samba, Batucada and Dança de Guerrero.
+Lead by Professor Bala and supervised by Mestre Duas Duzias (Viçosa, Minas Gerais), CDO Hawaii has been actively promoting and showcasing not only Capoeira, but also the other Afro-Brazilian art forms such as Maculele, Samba, Batucada and Dança de Guerrero.

 Grupo Cordão de Ouro